Opinion | Why the Jerry Falwell scandal won’t weaken Trump’s evangelical support

 And while that relationship is sometimes described as a bargain, in which the evangelicals put aside their moral beliefs in order to obtain tangible benefits, that’s not really what it is.
 Their support of Trump isn’t grudging; it couldn’t be more enthusiastic.
 They see Trump as their champion.

 Whether Trump cheated on all of his many wives is irrelevant.
 What matters is that he hates who they hate and will fight crudely and viciously on their behalf.
-As Posner writes in her book, they “have chosen to see him not as a sinner but as a strongman, not as a conman but as a king who is courageously unshackling them from what they portray as liberal oppression.”
+As Posner writes in her book, they “have chosen to see him not as a sinner but as a strongman, not as a con man but as a king who is courageously unshackling them from what they portray as liberal oppression.”

 And they could not be happier with what he has given them.
-They gotten far-right judges committed to undermining abortion rights and expanding “religious liberty” if it benefits conservative Christians.
-The Trump administration is well-stocked with religious right activists.
+They’ve gotten far-right judges committed to undermining abortion rights and expanding “religious liberty” if it benefits conservative Christians.
+The Trump administration is well stocked with religious right activists.
 Trump has given them both substance and symbolism; for example, while other Republican presidents would send a taped message to the March for Life, the annual antiabortion demonstration in Washington, Trump went there in person.

 While Ronald Reagan and the two Bushes tried on occasion to be subtle about their close ties to the religious right, Trump is unashamed.
 Just as in so many areas, he favors the bullhorn over the dog whistle.
 As Posner says, he “has made them central to the ceremonial, public-facing aspects of his administration, but also policy.”